alptugan/blog-teaching/content/Knowledge/Dialectical Creativity.md

 The wild part of the human appears whenever they use controllable interfaces.
 E.g: Tube TVs
 It is a controllable systems.
 Responses are limited.
 Volume on/off, switch channels, adjust colors.
 The human slaps the TV to make it work again in barbarian mood.
-Because the old TVs are not smart enough to understand from limited interface. [[Campbell_1999]] calls such systems as discrete interfaces.
+Because the old TVs are not smart enough to understand from limited interface. [[Campbell_1999]] calls such systems as discrete interfaces....